NASW Chapters

 people meeting at a table

-NASW’s Chapters have been a crucial component of the Connect to End COVID-19 Campaign to support social workers and their clients in informed vaccine decision-making.
-Since the inception of this CDC-funded initiative to promote vaccine confidence, NASW Chapters have hosted trainings, disseminated valuable fact-based information about COVID-19 vaccines, and worked with social workers in their states to assist vulnerable special populations.
+NASW’s Chapters were a crucial component of the Connect to End COVID-19 Campaign to support social workers and their clients in informed vaccine decision-making.
+Since the inception of this CDC-funded initiative to promote vaccine confidence, NASW Chapters hosted trainings, disseminated valuable fact-based information about COVID-19 vaccines, and worked with social workers in their states to assist vulnerable special populations.

-NASW’s Chapters have hosted 27 virtual Motivational Interviewing (MI) and Screening, Brief Intervention, and Referral to Treatment (SBIRT) Trainings in the three-year initiative that began in 2021 and concludes in September 2024.
+NASW’s Chapters hosted 27 virtual Motivational Interviewing (MI) and Screening, Brief Intervention, and Referral to Treatment (SBIRT) Trainings in the three-year initiative that began in July of 2021 and concluded in September 29, 2024.
 Chapters collaborated on the trainings with NASW, the NASW Foundation, and grant partner, the Health Behavior Research and Training Institute (HBRT) at The University of Texas at Austin Steve Hicks School of Social Work.

 NASW Chapters also partnered with NASW National’s Connect to End COVID-19 team to deploy fact-based, reliable information about lifesaving vaccines, the state of the pandemic, and related local, state, and federal data and programs.
 The primary objective of all grant-related communications activities has been to assist social workers in their efforts to help individuals and families to make informed decisions about COVID-19 vaccines.